emmyileeva/Workbook-6/README.md

 - How to use `Collections.sort()` with custom objects
 - How to compare multiple properties when sorting (name, age, etc.)
 - Differences between `ArrayList` and `LinkedList` and when to use each
+- How to find max and min from a list of objects
+- How to build simple console interfaces to accept user input and store data